|

 BOBCAT/OCELOT HYBRIDS

 Their sizes are similar.
 Bobcats average 36 inches (90 cm) long including tail; 14 -15 inches (36-38 cm) at the shoulders and weigh 16-30 pounds (7-14 kg).
 Ocelots can reach 38 inches (100 cm) excluding tail and weigh 20-33 pounds (10-15 kg).
-Spotted subspecies of bobcat occur and this is the most likely explanation, rather than a hybrid.
-Retained juvenile spotting is also possible.
-I have found no confirmed reports of hybrids between these 2 species.
+Spotted subspecies of bobcat occur and retained juvenile spotting is also possible.

 REFERENCES AND FURTHER READING